Forest Park High School (Beaumont, Texas): Traditions

 One tradition from 1977 to 1980 was to yell the name "Sommers!" whenever the lights were dimmed for school assemblies.
 Another tradition was for Mark Fiorenza and the Senior Athletics Supporting Association, or SASA, to lead colorful cheers at basketball games.
-Nederland was especially fond of this tradition, they even invited a co-founder of SASA to visit their school and thank him for the previous game's hospitality at Trojan Gym.
+Nederland was especially fond of this tradition.
+They even invited a co-founder of SASA to visit their school and thank him for the previous game's hospitality at Trojan Gym.
 The "Field" was a popular place to relax and enjoy a Serv-o-mation coke and a bag of Nacho-flavored Doritos during the lunch hour.
-Another tradition was to trick "Big Bird" and sneak into the lunch line as she though she was preventing people from cutting in line.
+Another tradition was to trick "Big Bird" and sneak into the lunch line as she thought she was preventing people from cutting in line.
 Ninth-grade students were called Fish and were said to be adept at rolling peas across the cafeteria floor with their noses.

 Athletics

 Football

 In the 1970s, the Trojans played in District 21-4A.
 Member schools in the 1970s were Beaumont-Charlton Pollard High School, French High School, Forest Park, Nederland High School, Lincoln High School, Thomas Jefferson High School, Port Neches-Groves High School, Vidor High School, and West Orange-Stark High School.
 From 1920 to the present, teams from the schools which made up this district in the 1970s played in 15 state championship games and won 7 times, including the 1975 Port Neches-Groves Indians and the 1984 Beaumont French Buffaloes.
 In 1980 the Port Arthur Thomas Jefferson Yellow Jackets (now Port Arthur Memorial Titans) suffered a hard-fought loss in the State Championship game.
 All three of these games were against the Odessa Permian Panthers, another school from a Texas Oil Patch.

 Forest Park did not win a 22-4A district championship in football but came close in 1979 with a record of 7 wins and 3 losses.
 1979 was the first season the Trojans defeated the legendary Texas powerhouse program of the Port Neches - Groves Indians.
 The Summer 1979 prediction for this district in Texas Football Magazine stated, "It was a strange year in 22-AAAA last season - Port Neches-Grove did NOT win the district, Vidor did.
 Now that the monopoly has been broken, several schools - West Orange-Stark in particular - seem intent on making sure it remains broken.
 But, Vidor won't yield its crown without a struggle, and Forest Park has the people to stir up the dust, too."
 Returning starters named in the Forest Park paragraph following were quarterback Jay Burton and running back Trey Barclay on offense and Casey Bobb, Tommy Osborne and Dimitri Geeker on defense.
 The last graduating class of Forest Park, the Class of 1982, recorded the second, and final, victory of Forest Park over PNG.
 Paul Carswell, the head coach at Forest Park since the 1976 season, had been an assistant coach at PNG from the 1965 season through the 1975 season when the Indians won the Texas state championship under coach Doug Ethridge.